 His current research looks at the relationship between lawyers and their clients through the lens of psychotherapy research.
 He is also currently looking at the experiences of LGBT+ barristers.
 He is co-editor (with Naomi Creutzfeldt and Kirsten McConnachie) of the Routledge Handbook of Socio-Legal Theory and Methods.

-Marc is co-module leader for The Psychology of Legal Practice and Child Protection Law and Policy, and acting module leader for Family Law.
-He also contributes to Law and Mental Health; Law, Policy and Practice, and Research Therory and Practice modules.
+Marc is module leader for The Psychology of Legal Practice and Child Protection Law and Policy, and acting module leader for Family Law.
+He also contributes to Law and Mental Health; Law, Policy and Practice, and Research Theory and Practice modules.
 He is part of the Stop the Silence group working towards decolonisation and anti-racism at Westminster Law School.

 Marc has previously led 21st Century Law and Public Law modules.

 Marc is a Barrister regulated by the Bar Standards Board, a graduate member of the British Psychological Society and a student member of the British Association of Counselling and Psychotherapy.

 - The Psychology of Legal Practice (Module Leader),

 - Child Protection (Module Leader)

 - Legal Profession

 - Therapeutic Jurisprudence / Law and Emotion / Law and Psychotherapy / Law and Psychology

 - LGBT+ studies / Queer Theory / Gender and Sexuality / Gender and Sexual Diversity